Welcome to the Department of Philosophy & Humanistic Studies

 We offer courses in all areas of philosophy such as: Ancient Greek philosophy, Medieval philosophy, 19th and 20th century philosophy, ethical theory, existentialism, logic, Buddhist philosophy, and many more.
 Many of our courses apply philosophy to real world problems such as: ethical issues in health care, ethics in computing; environmental philosophy, engaged philosophy:peace and justice issues, and others.

-On our website, you will find information about all courses, minors, the interdisciplinary studies major, and the contract major in philosophy.
+On our website, you will find information about our course offerings, the Interdisciplinary Studies major, the contract major in philosophy and our minors.
 Please do contact us for further information.